spe-uob/RewardProcessingAppPublic/README.md

         * `[DOCUMENT]` is the name of the document on Firebase (in this case, the prolific IDs of the participants)
         * `[FOLDER]` is where you want the data to be exported to
         * `[FILE]` is the name you want for the json file of the exported data
-        * Example:
-            * `npx -p node-firestore-import-export firestore-export -a credentials.json -b [Student1]/[q.json] -n [questionnaire]/[Student1]`
+        * _Example_: `npx -p node-firestore-import-export firestore-export -a credentials.json -n [questionnaire]/[Student1] -b [Student1]/[q.json]`
     2. `cd FOLDER`; change to the directory where your data is saved (e.g., `cd Student1`)
     3. `jq .
 FILE.json > FILE2.json`; organise the data and transfer it to a new json file (e.g., `jq . q.json > questionnaire.json`)
     4. `rm FILE.json`; remove the unsorted data file (e.g., `rm q.json`)
-* Since each user has (Student1) 4 different data collections (questionnaire, game1, game2, feedback), you can export all of them at the same time for each user.
+* Since each user (Student1) has  4 different data collections (questionnaire, game1, game2, feedback), you can export all of them at the same time for each user.
 This means each user will have 4 different files in their folder.
   ```
   npx -p node-firestore-import-export firestore-export -a credentials.json -n questionnaire/Student1 -b Student1/q.json
   npx -p node-firestore-import-export firestore-export -a credentials.json -n game1/Student1 -b Student1/g1.json